 There are also any number of legal issues which could arise when employees are able to use their own devices.
 It might be easier to defame the company, its vendors, customers, competitors or their own coworkers.
 It might also allow them to harass subordinates or their coworkers by phone, text, or on social media.

 Another concern regarding a BOYD policy is whether business records that are stored on the personal devices of employees have been saved for a long enough period of time to meet the requirements of electronic discovery requests during litigation.

 Adverse consequences for the employer may also result during litigation if the company fails to produce required information because it was not retrieved from an employee's personal device.

 In addition to potential security and legal problems, a BOYD policy could render a business open to labor issues, as well.
-The federal Fair Labor Standards Act, state wage and overtime laws all contain provisions that might be triggered when non-exempt employees are requested to use their own devices for work purposes.
+The federal Fair Labor Standards Act, and state wage and overtime laws all contain provisions that might be triggered when non-exempt employees are requested to use their own devices for work purposes.